-An Investment Committee consisting of the Cash and Debt analyst, Cash and Debt Manager, Controller, Finance Director, and Deputy City Manager shall meet as frequently as necessary to review the City's investment portfolio.
-The committee shall also meet as necessary to add or delete a financial institution or broker/dealer from the list of institutions with which the City may do business or to conduct other business.
+An Investment Committee consisting of the cash and debt analyst, cash/debt manager, Controller, Chief Financial Officer, and Deputy City Manager shall meet as frequently as necessary to review the City's investment portfolio.
+The Committee shall also meet as necessary to add or delete a financial institution or broker/dealer from the list of institutions with which the City may do business or to conduct other business.
 The committee shall also meet to review prospectuses, financial statements and other performance data on money market mutual funds and shall formulate recommendations on the advisability of investing in specific funds for the consideration of the City Council.

 Any three of the five Investment Committee members constitute a quorum.
-The Cash and Debt Manager shall serve as chairman of the committee, and written record of Investment Committee meetings shall be maintained.
+The cash/ debt manager shall serve as chairman of the committee, and written record of Investment Committee meetings shall be maintained.